 I've worked in the Pyrenees, the British Isles, Montenegro and Iceland.

-I'm a lecturer in the Quaternary Environments and Geoarchaeology group at the University of Manchester.
+I'm a Senior Tutor in GIS in the Quaternary Environments and Geoarchaeology group at the University of Manchester.

 I am also closely involved in Crysophere Research at Manchester, a cross-university research group which fosters collaboration between experts in glacial processes.